 At the SAE I developed services adapted to the requirements of Small and Medium Enterprises (SMEs) wishing to sell their products and services to foreign countries, mostly to United States, our closest neighbours.

-Nowadays, Quebec's most significant export destinations are United States, followed by Europe and then by Asia, services first and then products.
+Nowadays, Quebec's most significant export destinations are United States, followed by Europe and then Asia, services first and then products.

 Enriched by the experience, I subsequently worked another eight years as a private consultant in the development of foreign markets for various SMEs located in Montreal.

-Nowadays, and I find this interesting, our exports of services are more significant, and our exports of goods generate more added value, while our imports are more significant in the goods sectors when compared to the services sectors.
+Nowadays, and I find this interesting, our exports of services are more significant, our exports of goods generate more added value and our imports are more significant in the goods sectors when compared to the services sectors.

 In Ojibwe an Algonquian language, the island of Montreal is the "first meeting place" and in Mohawk, an Iroquoian language, our Island is "a place where nations and rivers unite and divide".

 Then the French, the English, the Scottish and the Irish arrived, not necessarily in that order.